caiodom/essential-mediator/src/EssentialMediator.Abstractions/README.md

 # EssentialMediator.Abstractions

+> ⚠️ **Under Construction** - This project is currently under active development.
+APIs may change and features may be incomplete.

 Abstractions package for EssentialMediator - Contains core interfaces and contracts with zero dependencies, perfect for clean architecture implementations.

 ## What's Included